 Tony continues to waltz around clouds and mountains.

-No, no, no, no, no, no, the less I know, the better.
 Now, what am I supposed to tell the press?

 Training exercise.
 Isn’t that the usual BS?